How to Bargain in Mexico Like a Pro (and Have Fun Too!)

 Thanks for reading and pointing this out :-).

-1. This is a good post.
-This is something a lot of tourists don’t know how to do because it is not a thing in the United States, however it is normal in a lot of Spanish speaking countries.
-The unfortunate thing is that if a native sees that you are a tourist, there is a big chance that you are going to get a high asking price for what you are trying to buy.
+This is something a lot of tourists don’t know how to do because it isn’t a thing in the United States.
+However it’s normal in a lot of Spanish speaking countries.

 1. You’re right, Alyssa, most tourists are going to pay more than locals.
 It helps that tourists are usually okay with this; they earn more than locals and have more spending money – and they’re still paying less than what it would cost to buy the item back home in the U.S. or Canada :-).
 Thanks for chiming in!